WallarooLabs/wally/book/go/writing-your-own-stateful-application.md

 To see how everything we've learned so far comes together, check out our [Word Count walkthrough](word-count.md)

-To learn how to make your application resilient and able to work across multiple workers, skip ahead to [Interworker Serialization and Resilience](interworker-serialization-and-resilience.md).
+Our Alphabet application contains serialization and deserialization code that we didn't cover; to learn more, skip ahead to [Interworker Serialization and Resilience](interworker-serialization-and-resilience.md).